 Roy Hart’s revolutionary work on the human voice through extended vocal technique and the Wolfsohn-Hart tradition has influenced several generations of practitioners.
-Hart’s outstanding contribution to vocal research, practice and performance stretched over twenty years until his untimely death in 1975, and his vocal training produced performers with extraordinary and highly expressive vocal ranges.
-He founded a theatre company, Roy Hart Theatre, that brought his ideas to realisation in ground-breaking works.
+Hart’s outstanding contribution to vocal research, practice and performance stretched over 20 years until his untimely death in 1975, and his vocal training produced performers with extraordinary and highly expressive vocal ranges.
+He founded a theatre company, Roy Hart Theatre, that brought his ideas to realisation in groundbreaking works.
 His influence, through his own use of the voice for theatre and music and its embodiment in his company, was widespread, attracting the interest of directors such as Peter Brook, Jerzy Grotowski and Jean-Louis Barrault.

 This book combines:

 - a detailed biography giving the social and artistic context of Hart’s work and that of the early Roy Hart Theatre